kubernetes/enhancements/keps/sig-scheduling/5832-decouple-podgroup-api/README.md

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

 Yes.
-The `GangScheduling-PodGroup` feature gate needs to be switched off to disable the feature.
+The `GenericWorkloadPodGroup` feature gate needs to be switched off to disable the feature.

 ###### What happens if we reenable the feature if it was previously rolled back?